 Gaming with the PlayStation Gold Wireless Headset

 Playing games with the PlayStation Gold Wireless Headset is a pretty easy experience, with a couple of drawbacks.
 Obviously, this is a PlayStation-centric headset, and that’s the platform you’ll have the best time with.
 The headset brings 7.1 virtual surround sound to PlayStation 4, without the need for added software—it’s just (yet another) a button on the left headphone (to be clear there is an optional app, but you’re not missing anything by ignoring it).
+It also works just fine on the PlayStation 5, though its built-in surround sound doesn’t work—the PlayStation 5 has its own 3D sound feature, and that works just fine with this gaming headset.

 The experience on PC is considerably less notable.
 Surround sound isn’t supported on the platform, so you’re stuck with stereo sound, and volume control gets pretty weird.
 When you plug the PlayStation Gold Wireless Headset into a PC, the computer side volume control fully doesn’t work.
 The only thing that will raise or lower the volume of the headset is the rocker on the left headphone.
 The actual gaming experience on PC is fine, but the volume issue certainly puts a damper on things.